MarcelKleber/Camunda-8-Worker-Demo/README.md

 - deploys the bpmn "Process_ConsultingChallenge.bpmn"
 - deploy the form "form_imageSelection.form"

-## Module 2: Download Picture of a dog with API
+## Module 2: Download Picture from a URL and saves it locally
+- can download a picture from a given URL; given animal name is used for file name
-- Downloads a picture from https://place.dog and saves it in Download-Folder of current user
+- saves it in Download-Folder of current user
+- in isolated execution downloads a picture from https://place.dog

 ## Module 3: Start instance with REST Api via webhook
 - starts instance of process "Process_ConsultingChallenge"